Persons with Disabilities

 To plan a wheelchair-accessible trip on the T, use the website’s trip planner.

-The T also operates The Ride, a door-to-door paratransit service with lift-equipped vehicles.
+The MBTA also operates The RIDE, a door-to-door paratransit service with lift-equipped vehicles.

 Information is available on the T’s web site.